This section covers the installation process for the Matrix Orbital LCD module intended for use with LCDproc.

 Regardless of what specific type of hardware you intend to use with LCDproc, installation is usually straightforward, and requires only a few steps.
 Regardless, you must use caution while working inside your computer system or with any hardware attachments.

 Installing new hardware inside a computer system can be dangerous to both system components and the installer.
 Use caution whenever adding a component to the inside of your system, altering a power cable, or physically mounting a device inside a computer system.
+When installing hardware inside a computer, make sure it's turned off and that its power is disconnected.
+This is especially important when making changes to power cables (as some LCD modules require). |

 The LCD and VFD modules from Matrix Orbital are relatively straightforward to install.
 With a small, regular (flat-head) screwdriver, a spare floppy drive power cable, and a bit of luck, installation will take less than an hour.